hpc-dr/day1hpc.github.io/content/english/isc24.md

 * Thursday, May 16, 2024 2:00 PM to 6:00 PM, Hall Y4 - 2nd floor
 * Requires a workshop pass

-##### Ask an architect: **Intel Developer Desk**
+##### Reinventing HPC with INTEL and AWS: **Intel Developer Desk**
-* AWs staff will be at Intel's Developer Desk for two hours to answer any questions you might have about running HPC in the cloud.
+* AWS tech staff will be at Intel's Developer Desk for two hours to answer any questions you might have about running HPC in the cloud.
 * Tuesday, May 14, 2024 2:00 PM to 4:00 PM
 * Expo floor, booth D20